thedarkwriter/courseware-lms-content/courses/puppet/rspec_puppet_unit_tests.md

 ### slide 12 - Catalog Resources

-You'll also want to check that the catalog contains resources.
-To check whether a resource exists you use the contain matcher and the resource type for each resource type and helper that (you want to test for.
-This example  example is checking to see whether an s s h service has been declared.
+You'll also want to check that the catalog contains resources that you need.
+To check whether a resource exists you use the contain matcher, the type, and the resource  title that you want to check for.
+This example is checking to see whether an s s h service has been declared.

 ### slide 13 - Specified Resource Attributes